Sometimes I try to look for things to do in my spare time.

 As we go through a day our minds gradually fill up.

-Stress is actually the world’s number one killer.
+Stress is the world’s number one killer.
 And one of the very best ways to stop stress is simply to give yourself enough downtime when you’re not doing anything.

 So, what is the best thing to do when you have ten minutes?
+What’s the best way to make use of spare time?

 Simple.
 Hit RESET.